 A person’s temperament or psychological makeup may make them more susceptible to stress.
 In this case, a person may run a higher risk of relapse.
 This is no cause to despair, though, and it is not a guarantee that a person will relapse.
 Instead, cognitive vigilance, therapeutic interventions like cognitive-behavioral therapy (CBT), and advanced coping skills should be sought out.

 A lack of confidence in one’s ability to stay sober is the last of these lesser-known stresses.
 A person’s confidence in their ability to accomplish something is called “self-efficacy.”
 While this has been applied to sports and business psychology, it is also an important factor in the treatment of substance use disorders.
 Low self-efficacy has been shown to increase the chance of relapse, while high self-efficacy has been shown to contribute to long-term sobriety.
-Studies by the NIH have shown that the more strategies for coping and the more comprehensive the understanding of substance use, the higher a person’s self-efficacy becomes.
+The more strategies for coping and the more comprehensive the understanding of substance use an individual has, the higher their self-efficacy becomes.

 Building and Maintaining Healthy Coping Mechanisms